offchan42/machine-learning-curriculum/README.md

 * [https://www.youtube.com/user/aicourses](https://www.youtube.com/user/aicourses)
 * [The Fundamentals of Neuroscience](https://www.mcb80x.org/) learn how our brain works so that you can discover new deep learning breakthrough
+* [https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers](Bayesian Methods for Hackers) An introduction to Bayesian methods + probabilistic programming with a computation/understanding-first, mathematics-second point of view.
+All in pure Python ;)

 ## Other Big Lists